 The Cape DTDM puts the control of the drones in the hands of the operational experts; firemen, policemen, etc. Further, the DTDM makes the usage of drones safe and easy-to-use by any operator.
 The Cape team will work with your operational team to train your experts so that the team will be confident about the safe usage of drones.
-Further with Cape Aerial Telepresence, your experts can participate in the inspection with live streaming from anywhere further increasing effectiveness by limiting the safety staff needed on site.
-Further, the automation capabilities of DTDM increase the safety of the officers and the public by reducing the opportunities for pilot error..
+Further with Cape Aerial Telepresence, your experts can participate in the inspection with live streaming from anywhere.
+Through live drone surveillance footage departments can limit the safety staff needed on site, thus saving time and money.
+Further, the drone automation capabilities of DTDM increase the safety of the officers and the public by reducing the opportunities for pilot error..
 Finally, the Cape App, ensures the safety of your local technician who is supervising the drone flight and maintenance with an intuitive interface that complements the training from Cape’s team of experts.

-With the Cape DTDM, Cap App, and training, your existing safety experts will become your drone operators.
-Once trained on the Cape technology, you will have all the skills you need to use drones for routine activities as well as incident response.
-You will utilize the same staff you deploy today on patrol or for incident response to now be your on-site drone technician.
+With the Cape DTDM, Cape App, and training, your existing safety experts will become your drone operators.
+Once trained on the Cape drone software, you will have all the skills you need to use drones for routine activities as well as incident response.
+Utilize the same staff you deploy today on patrol or for incident response to now be your on-site drone technician.
 Your operational team can join any incident through a secure, dedicated portal from any location saving them significant lost time due to travel.
-Finally, you will be giving your teams the newest technology in operational efficiency which will enable you to attract top talent.
+Finally, you will be giving your teams the newest drone technology in operational efficiency which will enable you to attract top talent.

-The following are how agencies around the world are using Cape technology.
+The following are how agencies around the world are using Cape Drone Software technology.

+Fire Departments are using drone technology to assist during on scene fire rescue.
 Aerial visualization and the use of thermal cameras provide fire fighters with valuable data for real-time decisions for the duration of an incident from initiation through file review.
-On the first notification of the incident, aerial visualization of the scene from the command center is key to efficient and safe resource deployment.
-During the incident, the ability for multiple responders plus commanders to view live streams of the event provides invaluable data on the progress towards containment.
+On the first notification of the incident, drone aerial visualization of the scene from the command center is key to efficient and safe resource deployment.
+During the incident, drones give fire fighters the ability to live stream the event happening in real time.
+Fire rescue drones provides invaluable data on the progress towards containment.
 Following the incident, period aerial inspections are useful for hotspot detection and final reporting.
 Overall, safety is greatly enhanced by more precise decision making on the deployment of human and machine resources and by the inclusion of experts remotely.

 Security personnel within network & security operations centers monitor multiple sources of data to safeguard valuable assets and sensitive areas, from static camera feeds to radio calls from officers on patrol.
 The most powerful tools at the disposal of personnel in a NOC, are live video feeds.
 Without leaving the NOC, security personnel are able to tap into the live feed of any Cape-enabled drone assigned to the area or asset that they are monitoring and take active control of the drone or its camera, whether to conduct regular patrols or respond to potential incidents, breaches, or threats.
 Rather than installing more cameras or putting more officers and vehicles on the ground, the use of Cape-enabled drones instantly upgrades the coverage area that your personnel can effectively monitor and the speed of response.